IQRM: real-time adaptive RFI masking for radio transient and pulsar searches: Method

 \subsection{General principle}

 Search-mode data is a sequence of dynamic spectra recorded with integration times of typically a few tens to hundreds of microseconds.
 Given a short-duration block of such time-frequency data, the goal of IQRM is to identify all frequency channels affected by narrow-band RFI.
-The idea is to reduce the entire block to a single summary statistic per frequency channel (i.e. a \textit{spectral moment}), and then to determine for which channels the value is unlikely to be associated with clean data.
-Nita et al. have previously proposed a method where the data are flagged based on their short-term spectral kurtosis \citep[][]{Nita2007, Nita2010}, for which the acceptable range of values can be determined from first principles, independently of the specific data analysed.
-IQRM could be described as a generalisation attempt of the aforementioned work where: \begin{itemize} \item Any spectral statistic can be used as the basis to decide which channels are contaminated by RFI, with the important requirement that higher values of the statistic must indicate a higher probability of contamination. \item The rejection threshold value for this statistic is inferred from the data themselves. \end{itemize}
+The initial step is to reduce the entire block to a single summary statistic per frequency channel (i.e. a spectral moment), and then to determine for which channels the statistic value is unlikely to be associated with clean data.
+Nita et al. have previously proposed a method where the data are flagged based on their short-term spectral kurtosis \citep[][]{Nita2007, Nita2010}, for which the acceptable range of values can be determined from first principles.
+IQRM could be described as a generalisation attempt of the aforementioned work where: \begin{itemize} \item Any spectral statistic can be used as the basis to decide which channels are contaminated by RFI, the only requirement being that higher values must indicate a higher probability of contamination. \item The rejection threshold value for the statistic is inferred from the data and assumed to vary slowly with observing frequency; in other words, an arbitrary frequency-dependent background trend or ``baseline" is expected to be present in the sequence of spectral statistic values. \end{itemize} Anything that alters the effective system temperature unequally across the band has the potential to generate such a baseline, for example imperfect bandpass filters, variations in receiver response, the diffuse Galactic radio emission \citep[e.g.][]{Haslam1981}, the presence of a bright radio source with a steep spectral index in the telescope field of view, or broadband RFI.
+The fundamental idea of IQRM is to subtract away the baseline problem by taking the so-called lagged differences of the spectral moment values, and then finding high outliers in these difference values, which is a simpler task.